ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 ### STEP 11: Molecular properties comparison

-<div align="justify"> A common downstream analysis is to compare basic features that differentiate lncRNAs from PCGs such as GC content, number of exons, length, expression level and repeat content.
-Therefore, we generate a table and some figures with all this information. <br /><br /></div>
+<div align="justify"> A common downstream analysis is to compare basic features that differentiate lncRNAs from PCGs such as GC content, number of exons, length, expression level and repeat content. <br /><br /></div>

 ```
 cd 09-Comparison_PCGs_and_lncRNAs/cme/